 Albania- a country to the north of Greece, is tiny.
-The country is home to 2.8 million people.
-This is my newest home which I look forward to exploring.
+The country is home to 2.8 million people, one of whom is my husband.
+I lived here for 5 years.

 Chile is a country I have come back to over and over.
-It is my husband’s home.
-And my home too.
+It is my ex-husband’s home.
 I studied here in high school and college.
 I have held various jobs here.
-Along the south western coast of South America, it is fairly developed and economically stable for countries in the region.
-It is a tier 2 country.

-Moldova is a country in Eastern Europe where I worked for over 2 years.
+Moldova is a country in Eastern Europe where I worked for over 2 years as a Peace Corps volunteer.
 About 1/2 the size of Maryland or twice the size of Hawaii (if either of those make sense to you), it is a former part of the USSR and incredibly poor and rural.
-Is a tier 2 watch list country.